 The Association has a branch office in Hong Kong.
-The branch office is authorized by the Insurance Authority to carry out business in and from Hong Kong.
+The branch office is authorized by IA (The Insurance Authority of Hong Kong) to carry out business in and from Hong Kong.

 The Association's branch office in the United Kingdom